Got a few hours to spare why not spend them touring Scotland’s largest town?

-Head to Abbey Close where you can tour the 12th Century Medieval Abbey in all its splendour and Victorian-era Paisley Town Hall – a key entertainment venue in the town and a monument to one of the thread-making families who helped make Paisley famous.
+Head to Abbey Close where you can tour the 12th Century Medieval Abbey in all its splendour and Victorian-era Paisley Town Hall.

 Then head along to Brown’s Lane where you can view some of the spectacular murals dedicated to some of the town’s most famous faces such as Gerry Rafferty and Paolo Nutini.